mfussenegger/nvim-jdtls/README.md

 2. Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths.

-- Run `:JdtCompile` for incremental compilation or `:JdtCompile true` for full compilation.
+- Run `:JdtCompile` for incremental compilation or `:JdtCompile full` for full compilation.
 If there are any errors in the project, it will open the quickfix list with the errors.